What counts as CPD for an endorsed midwife?

 The Registration standard: Endorsement for scheduled medicines for midwives published by the NMBA indicates that “Context of practice means the parameters that define an individual’s midwifery practice.
 These include practice across the continuum of care, antenatal care, intrapartum care, postnatal care and lactation support”.

 So, any aspect of antenatal, intrapartum, postnatal care or lactation support may fall under the context of practice for an individual midwife.

-The plan is to ensure that the 2022 conference will be recognised for CPD points by the ACM, making this the only additional education you need!
 All in one place and with the opportunity to meet other endorsed midwives, or those working towards endorsement.